 Funded Projects

-Approximately 8,000 employees at 20 R&D centers around the world develop new products, technologies, processes, and methods for solutions that are tailored to the market.
+Our employees at more than 44 R&D centers around the world develop new products, technologies, processes, and methods for solutions that are tailored to the market.
 Some of the numerous research projects are supported with national and European funding.
 The research results achieved in the funded projects form the basis for further R&D activities.

 Develop a technology for the sustainable electrochemical production of formaldehyde from CO₂ and water